 July, 2018.
-Our work on transdermal auricular vagal nerve stimulation (taVNS) for sports performance enhancement is featured in the ESPN Films docuseries "Enhanced" produced by Alex Gibney of Jigsaw Productions.
-Our work is highlighted in the episode "Mind Gurus" directed by Paul Taublieb of Taublieb Films.
-Sign up for a ESPN+ trial to watch the segment.
+Our work on transdermal auricular vagal nerve stimulation (taVNS) for sports performance enhancement was featured in the ESPN Films docuseries "Enhanced" produced by Alex Gibney of Jigsaw Productions.
+Our work is highlighted in the episodes “Skill Training”, as well as “Mind Gurus” directed by Paul Taublieb of Taublieb Films.
+Watch “Mind Gurus” here.

 Ultrasound for the brain.
 Nature, November 7, 2017.

 Researchers receive DARPA funding to study language learning.
 UMD Division of Research, May 10, 2017.

 Stimulating the expansion of human cognitive potential.
 ASU Full Circle, April 26, 2017.

 TNT researchers set out to advance pace and effectiveness of cognitive skills training.
 DARPA News and Events, April 26, 2017.

 news & Media Archive

 Brain-zapping gadgets promise to make you a better you — smarter, stronger, even happier.
 Washington Post, Mar.
 29, 2016